Magnifiers and magnification

 Firstly, size and weight.
 Large lenses made of glass are heavy whereas plastic is lightweight.
 Of course, plastic scratches easily, glass doesn't.
 But don't think that a lens has to be made of glass to be any good, the most expensive lenses (e.g. Zeiss) are made of plastic, although 'plastic' sounds too down market so we say "high grade optical acrylic".

 These are the rules.
 They are not my rules.
-They are the rules of physics, there is no way around them - if you want a simple handheld magnifier.
+They are the rules of physics, there is no way around them - if you want a simple handheld lens.

 QUALITY AND PRICE